apache/flink/docs/dev/table/functions.md

 </div>
 </div>

-<span class="label label-info">Note</span> Column operations are only used in TableApi.
+<span class="label label-info">Note</span> Column functions are only used in Table API.

 {% top %}